2026 Yellowstone Area Streamflow and Fishing Predictions

 Specific rivers, river systems, or sections of rivers are listed in order of “end of runoff,” earliest to latest, more or less.
 “Classes” of waters such as small streams are discussed at the end of the following list.

-- Lower Madison River: The Madison from Ennis Dam to Three Forks will not see an unfishable runoff, though the area downstream of Cherry Creek may be too murky to fish anything but nymphs for a few days in mid-late May and after early June rains.
-The best fishing will occur in the latter half of May and early June.
-Heavy crowds of kayakers and tubers will start impinging no later than June 10, and June 20 is likely to see the water too warm to fish well/ethically.
-2:00 or complete closures will likely begin July 1-10 and continue until early September.
+- Lower Madison River: The Madison from Ennis Dam to Three Forks will not see an unfishable runoff, just some murky water below Cherry Creek here and there.
+The best fishing will occur in May.
+Heavy crowds of kayakers and tubers will start impinging no later than June 10, and the first really warm weather after this will cause the water become too warm to fish well/ethically until mid-September.
+2:00 or complete closures will likely begin July 1 and continue until early September.

-- Upper Madison River: The upper Madison may see a few days of “too muddy” around June 1, but only a few.
-Expect the water to drop enough to fish dry flies between June 10 and June 20.
-Closures upstream from Ennis are unlikely, but the “braids” area between Ennis and Ennis Lake will probably see 2:00 closures starting somewhere around July 20.
+- Upper Madison River: The upper Madison will not experience an unfishable runoff, just a few days here and there when it is murky.
+Expect the water to drop enough to fish dry flies around the beginning of June.
+Full closures are unlikely, but we now anticipate 2:00 closures between July 20 and Labor Day, especially in the “braids” section between the bridge in Ennis and Ennis Lake.
 You might need roller skates on the bottom of your drift boat to float this water in August and early September.

-- Boulder River: Unfishable runoff will begin sometime in the first three weeks of May and last for two to three weeks except during cold snaps, when the river will drop to fishable levels.
-The best fishing here for boaters will begin June 10-20 and continue for two or three weeks.
-It will get too low to float except in an ultralight raft between July 5 and July 15.
+- Boulder River: Unfishable runoff will be limited to hot days here and there in late April and early May.
+Flows are likely to drop into fishable shape for good between May 15 and the end of May, with the best fishing during this period and early June.
+Flows will get too low to float no later than the end of June.
 Closures are unlikely, but from an ethics standpoint they should be put in place when the water is super skinny in late July and August.
 The upper river will fish fine all summer, since it’s basically a creek.

 - Stillwater River: Push everything I said about the Boulder back by about a week.
-This one may or may not see 2:00 closures by July 20-25, but it probably should in its lower reaches, since temps yo-yo hugely on this stretch and might be 60 first thing in the morning and 73 by 3:00.
-Flows will probably get too low to float around August 20.
+2:00 closures are likely below Nye (the floatable portion) between July 20 and Labor Day, and flows will probably get too low to float around August 1-10.

-- Other Rivers in the Region: The Gallatin River upstream from Gallatin Gateway will come into shape in mid-June.
-It will be fine temperature-wise all summer, but probably very low and weedy from late July onward.
+- Other Rivers in the Region: The Gallatin River upstream from Gallatin Gateway will come into shape sometime in the first week of June.
+It will be fine temperature-wise all summer, but probably very low and weedy from early July onward.
 It’s always crowded.
-Downstream of Gateway and particularly downstream of Four Corners, irrigation drawdowns will prompt 2:00 closures by mid-July and probably full closures in August.
-The Jefferson River will blow out in mid-late April and clear in early June.
-It will get too warm to fish almost immediately thereafter, with 24-hour closures almost certain in August.
+Downstream of Gateway and particularly downstream of Four Corners, irrigation drawdowns will prompt 2:00 closures by mid-July (and maybe earlier) and probably full closures in August.
+The Jefferson River is already in runoff.
+It will likely clear for good in mid-late May.
+It will get too warm to fish during the first warmup in late June, with 24-hour closures almost certain shortly thereafter.
 To be honest, it amazes us that any trout still survive in this river given how much irrigation water is taken from it.
 75+ degree water is common here.
-The Lower Beaverhead and Big Hole Rivers will see extreme low water by late July and full 24-hour closures are likely from late July until late September, particularly on the Big Hole.
-The Missouri River below Hauser & Holter dams (the tailwater “trouty” stretches) will be low and weedy all season, but will avoid 2:00PM closures unless we see an extreme early start to runoff and extended extreme heat.
+The Lower Beaverhead and Big Hole Rivers will see extreme low water by mid-July and full 24-hour closures are likely from late July until late September, particularly on the Big Hole.
+The Missouri River below Hauser & Holter dams (the tailwater “trouty” stretches) will be low and weedy all season, but will avoid 2:00PM closures unless we see extended extreme heat.
 Word is they fished absolutely awful from August through mid-October in 2025 due to low water and extreme weed growth.
 We’d expect the same this year, but at least the water will probably be cool enough…

-- Small Streams: Low-elevation small streams like the East Gallatin will see limited runoff.
+- Small Streams: Low-elevation small streams like the East Gallatin will finish their limited runoff by early May.
 There just isn’t enough snow in their basins.
 They will get some combination of too low and too warm by mid-June.
-Higher-elevation but gentle creeks such as those on the Central Plateau in Yellowstone Park will get low/warm/clear enough to fish sometime in the first half of June and will be best for the month thereafter.
-Closures are unlikely on anything in YNP unless all flowing water gets them, but by August some of these creeks will have less water in them than what runs down your gutter when you’re washing your car.
-The rough and tumble mountain streams will come in in the last week of June, roughly, with level rather than clarity the governing factor.
-July and maybe early August will offer the best fishing on most.
+Higher-elevation but gentle creeks such as those on the Central Plateau in Yellowstone Park will get warm enough to fish around the beginning of June and fish best for a month thereafter.
+Closures are unlikely on anything in YNP unless all flowing water gets them, but by late July some of these creeks will have less water in them than what runs down your gutter when you’re washing your car.
+The rough and tumble mountain streams will come into shape in the middle of June, roughly, with level rather than clarity the governing factor.
+July will offer the best fishing on most.
 Closures are unlikely on any of these in Montana.
 In YNP, those feeding the Firehole/Madison/Gibbon and lower Gardner will share the closures their parent rivers get.
 Others will only see 2:00 closures if all flowing water in the park gets them.

 - Spring Creeks: The Paradise Valley Spring Creeks are protected from the worst impacts of low (or high) water since they are spring-fed.
 The best periods as always are late March through about April 25, June 20 through July 20, and late fall.
 The June 20 through July 20 period is booked solid already and won’t have wide availability even in 2027, since this is always peak season.
 Closures won’t happen unless there’s widespread fire or something of that nature that shuts down all outdoor recreation (this only happened in 1988).

-- High-Elevation Lakes, Including the Beartooth: Those in YNP will probably be ice-free by the opener in late May, though the hike-in lakes (such as Grebe) may be slogs to reach due to mud and water on the trails, though probably no snow or not much.
-The best fishing on these will be from about June 5-10 for about a month to six weeks.
+- High-Elevation Lakes, Including the Beartooth: Those in YNP will be ice-free by the opener in late May, and it now also seems likely the worst of “mud season” will also be past.
+The best fishing on these will be on warmer days from the opener until June 10, during normal weather for the remainder of June, and on cloudy/cool days in July.
 Late summer is unlikely to see closures, but will probably see tough fishing as the fish go deep to beat the heat.
-On the Beartooth, expect most lakes to be ice-free by mid-June and to be accessible by late June.
-The best fishing will occur in July.
+On the Beartooth, expect most lakes to be ice-free and accessible by early June.
+The best fishing will occur in late June and early July.
 August might see some tough fishing even at these above-treeline lakes if summer comes early and the waters warm enough to send the trout deep.

 Other Key Dates